Successful demand gen grows brand awareness, engages potential customers, and drives leads.

 Similarly, for NoContractVoIP, demand gen is more about building awareness than lead generation.
 Therefore, tracking their website and social media traffic is vital according to their Head of Sales and Marketing, Lilly.

-However, Lilly adds, “Demand gen and lead gen go hand in hand, of course, so I want the demand gen to get enough interest to use the lead gen landing page and give the contact info.
-If my lead gen landing page isn’t converting, the problem is probably over in demand gen.”
+Lilly adds, “Demand gen and lead gen work together.
+If my lead gen landing page isn't converting, the problem is probably in demand gen.”

 Step 5: Create your demand gen toolkit